The Black Student Center promotes the success of Black Students through the principle

 John's passion to support students of color began during his undergraduate career, where he served in many leadership roles in student organizations and campus advisory boards.
 John would begin a celebrated career at Ithaca College (Ithaca, NY) and continue at The Johns Hopkins University before joining the CSUSM family.

-John holds memberships with NASPA, ASCAP, and is a Life Member of Alpha Phi Alpha Fraternity, Inc. He serves as the President of the Cornell Black Alumni Association and was elected by Cornell University's Board of Trustees to a four-year term on the Cornell University Council.
+John holds memberships with NASPA, ASCAP, and is a Life Member of Alpha Phi Alpha Fraternity, Inc. He serves as the 16th and current President/CEO of the Cornell Black Alumni Association and is serves on several alumni board for his undergraduate alma mater.
 John is also an established and noted recording artist in the Gospel music industry and has performed on national and international stages alike.
 He has been honored to share the stage and sing with major names in music such as Jazz great Wynton Marsalis and Gospel legend Kirk Franklin.